-6. Close attainment gaps in attainment and achievement between students and groups of students, especially disadvantaged students, SEND students and those from ethnic minority groups.
+6. Close attainment gaps in attainment and achievement between students and groups of students, especially disadvantaged students and SEND students.

 Reason for choosing this objective: We want all students to achieve to their full potential.
-We understand how intersectionality can impact on student achievement.
 We will actively seek to identify and overcome any such barriers to student achievement.